gsmainclusivetechlab/compliance-docs/docs/testcases/intro.md

-This section of the documentation includes more information about use cases in general, and about the use cases which the GSMA have made available to test within the Interoperability Test Platform.
+This section of the documentation includes more information about use cases in general, and about the use cases which the GSMA have made available to test within the GSMA Mobile Money API Compliance Platform.
 To see more about the different paths available to test within each use case, please see the list of available [test cases](./tclist).